 The makeup of the planetary science community does not reflect the full diversity of the United States, and in particular Black/African American, Indigenous, and Latinx communities are heavily underrepresented relative to the US labor force population (Rivera-Valentìn et al., 2020).
-Therefore, the DPS is offering funds to encourage and support participation of students, scientists, and other space professionals who are members of underrepresented racial and ethnic groups.
+Therefore, the DPS is offering funds to encourage and support participation within planetary science of students, scientists, and other space professionals who are members of these underrepresented racial and ethnic groups.
 In partnership with the National Society of Black Physicists (NSBP), awards are available for members of Black/African American, Indigenous, and/or Latinx communities to support attendance at the annual DPS meeting and/or the annual NSBP meeting.
-The fund is intended to support DPS and NSBP involvement, via DPS or NSBP meeting travel (when meetings are in person and not virtual) and meeting registration fees, and/or DPS or NSBP membership fees.
+The fund is intended to support DPS and NSBP involvement, via DPS or NSBP meeting travel (when meetings are in person and not virtual) and registration fees, and/or DPS or NSBP membership fees.
 The call for applications for 2023 grants will open June 15, 2023 and close on Aug 7, 2023 (or later if DPS abstract selection notification is delayed).
 Award notifications are planned by the end of August, and the award team will work with the DPS meeting organizers to accommodate the various DPS registration deadlines.

 Funds will be awarded in consultation with the DPS Professional Culture and Climate Subcommittee (PCCS) and NSBP Earth and Planetary Systems Sciences (EPSS) leads.
-Since the DPS and NSBP have varied registration and membership fees depending on membership category, and since travel expenses vary from person to person, we ask applicants to summarize their funding requests.
-Since this program is intended to broaden participation in planetary science, those newer to the planetary science community will be given preference.
-Past awardees may receive awards in subsequent years.
-Participants in the DPS meeting are not required to submit an abstract to be eligible, although applicants who are presenting will be given preference.
-Additionally, applicants do not need to be U.S. citizens or permanent residents, and may apply to the Hartmann travel fund as well.
+Since the DPS and NSBP have varied registration and membership fees depending on membership category, and travel expenses vary from person to person, we ask applicants to summarize their funding requests.
+Since this program is intended to broaden participation in planetary science, those newer to the planetary science community will be given preference, but past awardees may receive another award.
+Participants at either meeting are not required to submit an abstract to be eligible, although applicants who are presenting will be given preference.
+Additionally, applicants do not need to be U.S. citizens or permanent residents, and may also apply to the DPS Hartmann travel fund.

-In addition to questions about the applicant and their interest in attending a meeting, there are optional questions related to how applicants are learning of this program and how the application process can be improved.
-This is the first year of this DPS effort, and we appreciate feedback that will guide continued DPS work to support members of underrepresented racial and ethnic groups and increase the diversity and inclusivity of the planetary science community.
+In addition to questions about the applicant and their interest in attending a meeting, there are optional questions related to how applicants are learning about this program and how the application process can be improved.
+This is the fourth year of this DPS effort, and we appreciate feedback that will guide continued DPS work to support members of underrepresented racial and ethnic groups and increase the diversity and inclusivity of the planetary science community.